Sixth-tier minnows pay big penalty as PSG cruise in French Cup - France 24

 Pele made up for his early mistake by saving Diakhaby and Gnaleko's efforts before Lucas Perrin slotted the winning penalty.

-Marseille were knocked out of the competition by Anrezieux at the same stage last season.
+Marseille were knocked out of the competition by Andrezieux at the same stage last season.

 JS Saint-Pierroise on Saturday became only the second overseas-based team to win a French Cup knockout tie and it was achieved playing more than 9,000km from home.